raphaelrpl/eows/doc/authentication.md

 }
 ```

-For authorize new functionality, the client will send **POST** request to the authorizatin server with following parameters:
+For authorize new functionality, the client will send **POST** request to the authorization server with following parameters:

 ```json
 {